alessandropaticchio/alessandropaticchio.github.io/index.md

 Consequently, we started a research collaboration to work on my Master Thesis, whose title is: "Improving domain-specific Transfer Learning applications in Image Recognition and Differential Equations".

-Lastly, we worked on the application of semi-supervised learning for the estimation of the basic reproduction number of COVID-19, more info the project sections.
+Lastly, we worked on the application of semi-supervised learning for the estimation of the basic reproduction number of COVID-19, more info the projects section.

 Our research collaboration lasted about one year after my graduation.